Corporate Governance & Internal Controls

 - The audit & supervisory board members audit the execution of the duties of the Board of Directors as an independent body and report to shareholders.
 In pursuit of this objective, the audit & supervisory board members carry out multifaceted, effective auditing activities, such as attending important internal meetings and auditing various types of reports, and develop necessary measures in a timely manner.

-At the time of the General Meeting of Shareholders in June 2021, there were 14 directors, five of whom were external directors (including three female directors, two foreign directors).
+At the time of the General Meeting of Shareholders in June 2023, there were 15 directors, six of whom were external directors (including four female directors, three foreign directors).

 We have five audit & supervisory board members, two full-time and three external (including 1 female audit & supervisory board members), and we have established the Audit & Supervisory Board Member Division as a framework to provide added support to the audit & supervisory board members in the execution of their duties.
 Audit & supervisory board members attend the meetings of the Board of Directors and other important in-house meetings, overseeing procedures and resolutions, and visit offices in and outside Japan and important affiliate companies.

 Business execution and internal control system

 In the fiscal year ended March, 2012, we adopted the so-called "J-SOX" standards defined in Japan's Financial Instruments and Exchange Act as the basis for the evaluation of our internal control systems.
 We are determined to maintain highly effective internal control systems that are compliant with the new global standards and in keeping with the values of Mitsui & Co., and to ensure that all employees, including those working for affiliated companies, are fully aware of and comply consistently with the basic principle that "without compliance there will be no work and no company".

 At the core of our internal control system, the Corporate Management Committee establishes basic internal control policy and carries out company-wide internal control evaluations and improvements.